ctnava/rxtechnotes/healthcare_coverage.md

 🔗 See: [New Patient Intake SOP](./sop/new_patient_intake.md)

+#### 🛠️ Workers’ Compensation (Workers’ Comp)

+Workers’ compensation is a specialized form of insurance that pays for medical expenses, including prescription drugs, when an employee is injured on the job or develops a **work-related** illness.
+Workers’ comp claims are standalone and bypass commercial or government payers entirely.
+They are processed through a **separate billing system**, not the patient's standard PBM or insurance.
+Most workers’ comp plans use a **dedicated claims processor or pharmacy network** (e.g., Coventry, One Call, Mitchell ScriptAdvisor).

+🔑 **When Handling these Claims**:

+- **Verify and enter claim information**:
+  - Employer’s name
+  - Date of injury
+  - Workers’ comp claim number
+  - Insurance carrier or TPA (Third Party Administrator)
+- **Follow billing instructions** provided by the workers’ comp network or adjuster.
+- Do **not** bill the patient’s regular insurance.
+  - 📍 Incorrect billing to a PBM can delay medication access and violate payer agreements.
+- Do **not** collect copays unless specifically instructed by the workers’ comp payer.
+  - 📍 Patients typically pay **$0 out of pocket**, but **only for medications authorized by the claims adjuster**.
+- If a medication is **denied or not listed**, refer to the pharmacist or contact the claims adjuster.

 ### 🔁 The Billing Cycle

 The billing cycle is a real-time loop that occurs every time a prescription is submitted for insurance billing.
 It ensures the pharmacy receives reimbursement and the patient is charged correctly.